mhtvsSFrpHdE/maxxbass-on-equalizer-apo/README.md

 ## Troubleshooting (FAQ)
 ### Preset warning
-Don't use save preset or use saved preset (load built-in preset and edit manually may or may not fine)
-feature for either PatchWork or Waves, they can cause bug for unknown reason
-like plugin loaded without error or hang but has no effect.
+Save or use preset in a folder that can't be read by `LOCAL SERVICE` for either PatchWork or Waves may cause problems.
+You can do this in Equalizer APO editor, because...
+Check "**Behind**" section in README for more information and possible solution.

+Put preset under `C:\Program Files\EqualizerAPO\config\VST` should be fine,
-Equalizer APO save your VST configuration in `config.txt` `ChunkData` section,
+or Equalizer APO save your VST configuration in `config.txt` `ChunkData` section,
 it look like `VSTPlugin: Library "BC PatchWork VST.dll" ChunkData "PD94bWwgyou...`.
 You can have multiple line of PatchWork and use them as alternative of preset.
 If you use preset and cause plugins bugged, remove lines in Equalize APO `config.txt`,
 reboot, `start_install.bat`, add blank PatchWork (do not paste with ChunkData), redo VST configuration.

-Check "Behind" section for more information and possible solution.

 ### PatchWork crashed even if not load any VST3
 You may use a mismatch PatchWork version,